-Note: The evaluation report would have to contain summaries of: (1) The number, dates, durations, and pressures of the hyperbaric interventions completed; (2) decompression protocols implemented (including composition of gas mixtures (air and/or oxygen), and the results achieved; (3) the total number of interventions and the number of hyperbaric incidents (decompression illnesses and/or health effects associated with hyperbaric interventions as recorded on OSHA 301 and 300 forms, and relevant medical diagnoses and treating physicians' opinions); and (4) root causes of any hyperbaric incidents, and preventive and corrective actions identified and implemented.
+Note: The evaluation report would have to contain summaries of: (1) the number, dates, durations, and pressures of the hyperbaric interventions completed; (2) decompression protocols implemented (including composition of gas mixtures (air, oxygen, nitrox, and trimix), and the results achieved; (3) the total number of interventions and the number of hyperbaric incidents (decompression illnesses and/or health effects associated with hyperbaric interventions as recorded on OSHA 301 and 300 forms, and relevant medical diagnoses and treating physicians' opinions); and (4) root-causes, and preventive and corrective actions identified and implemented.

-- (e) To assist OSHA in administering the proposed conditions specified herein, inform the OTPCA and the Baltimore/Washington DC Area Office as soon as possible after it has knowledge that it will: - (i) Cease to do business; - (ii) Change the location and address of the main office for managing the tunneling operations specified herein; or - (iii) Transfer the operations specified herein to a successor company. - (f) Notify all affected employees of this proposed permanent variance by the same means required to inform them of its application for a variance. - 2.
+- e.
+To assist OSHA in administering the proposed conditions specified herein, inform the OTPCA and the nearest affected Area Office as soon as possible after it has knowledge that it will: - i.
+Cease to do business; - ii.
+Change the location and address of the main office for managing the tunneling operations specified by the project-specific HOM; or - iii.
+Transfer the operations specified herein to a successor company. - f.
+Notify all affected employees of this interim order/proposed permanent variance by the same means required to inform them of its application for a variance. - 2.
 OSHA would have to approve the transfer of the proposed permanent variance to a successor company.

-VI.
 Authority and Signature

 David Michaels, Ph.D., MPH, Assistant Secretary of Labor for Occupational Safety and Health, 200 Constitution Avenue NW., Washington, DC 20210, authorized the preparation of this notice.
 Accordingly, the Agency is issuing this notice pursuant to Section 29 U.S.C.
 655(6)(d), Secretary of Labor's Order No. 1-2012 (77 FR 3912, Jan.
 25, 2012), and 29 CFR 1905.11.
-Signed at Washington, DC, on December 5, 2014.
+Signed at Washington, DC, on July 22, 2015.